etsy/mixer/README.md

 ### Cleaning up Alumni

 Since it doesn't make sense to pair people with others that have left the company, some cleanup work is involved with the groups people have joined.
 There is a script to help here.
 The assumption is that you populate your staff table with both enabled and non-enabled users.
-The cleanup script will then remove any disabled users from the people_groups table so that they are no longer matched but still retain their account and history.
+The cleanup script will then remove any users that have the _enabled_ flag set to *_0_* from the people_groups table so that they are no longer matched but still retain their account and history.

 An example cron to run the cleanup script is: